 “The question of development is closely bound up with our understanding of the human soul“.
 (CIV, 76)

 CATHOLIC SOCIAL TEACHING’S “BOTTOM LINE”

-In referring to “the dramatic crisis of the global economy”, Pope Benedict said: “In my encyclical Caritas in Veritate, I invited everyone to look to the deeper causes of this situation: In the last analysis, they are to be found in a current self-centered and materialistic way of thinking that fails to acknowledge the limitations inherent in every creature”.
+Referring to “the dramatic crisis of the global economy”, Pope Benedict said: “In my encyclical Caritas in Veritate, I invited everyone to look to the deeper causes of this situation: In the last analysis, they are to be found in a current self-centered and materialistic way of thinking that fails to acknowledge the limitations inherent in every creature”.
 (Pope Benedict XVI)

-Henceforth while continuing to address the political and economic structures of society Catholic social teaching will also require us to focus on true, integral development – not leaving out the spiritual and cultural elements which greatly impact on us.
+Henceforth while continuing to address the political and economic structures of society Catholic social teaching will also require us to focus on true, integral human development – not leaving out the spiritual and cultural elements which greatly impact on us.